 So I meditate.
 Every day.
 And I relish that moment when all fleeting thoughts recede.
 And at the end of fretful thinking and regret —all that’s left is goodness.
 Love.
 Joy.
 The act of connecting to that ultimate love exists in every religion.
 In my own spiritual path we believe this earthly life is sacred.
 The gods and goddesses are loving aunts and uncles, warm and close.
 I’m a pagan.
 Every season offers a reason for joy, for reverence, for acceptance of change.
 Every celebration ties us to the earth, to land spirits, to our ancestors, and our gods.
 We revel in the magic of it all.
 The multiverse is beautiful.

 All world religions provide guidelines for being a better person.
 Even people who aren’t religious can find deep meaning and points of light.
-One friend, an atheist and alcoholic in recovery, pictured her dog as her higher power.
+One friend, an atheist and alcoholic-in-recovery, pictured her dog as her higher power.
 Good choice.
 The judgement-free love of a dog has no equal.
 Another friend dances to find oneness with the ether.
 Some people look to philosophy, reason and science for well-being and illumination.
-A man on death row told me he never he had never been moved by a religious feeling — until he read Plato.
+A man on death row told me he had never been moved by a religious feeling — until he read Plato.

 If your inner wisdom guides you to believe that life is serendipitous, and if you find yourself pregnant unexpectedly, you may want to choose to bring that life into its full mystery and meaning.
-Or perhaps, because of a condition listed above, your love for life informs a difficult decision to end that pregnancy for self preservation.
-Both decisions are OK.
-Both are life affirming.
-Both invoke life and choice.
-Both may be difficult.
+Or perhaps your love for life informs a decision to end that pregnancy for self preservation.
+Both are OK.
+Each is life affirming.
+Either option may be hard.
 And women must be trusted to decide.
 We are not bags.

-We should harness ourselves with the connection to whatever higher power we own and step forth into the fight of our generation.
-Vote these fanatics back to the fringes of society where they can lurk, disgraced and shunned.
+We should harness ourselves to whatever higher power we aspire to.
+Then we must step forth into the fight of our generation.
+Vote these fanatics and Trump cultists back to the fringes of society where they can lurk, disgraced and shunned.
 Other actions may include marching for women’s rights, growing flowers for bees, volunteering for an animal shelter —anything that nurtures life and makes our world better.
 If the red states turn into authoritarian laboratories, some of us may help women get to friendly states for their healthcare.
 Maybe all you do is treat others kindly and with respect —and tell the truth.
 It’s all good.
 As long as we are aware and engaged.

 My last article, https://dorianmuse.com/2020/10/16/a-moment-of-truth/, was written before the November 2020 election.
 It was full of warnings about violence, potential Trump style authoritarianism, and the dangers of QAnon and other Trumpist current event nightmares.